An optimally convergent smooth blended B-spline construction for semi-structured quadrilateral and hexahedral meshes: Examples

 For the two-dimensional biharmonic problem, the body force~$f(\vec x)$ is chosen so that the solution is equal to

-As the mixed B-splines~$\vec B(\vec x)$ are not globally~$C^1$ continuous, here we examine only the finite element convergence using the~$C^1$ continuous SB-splines~$\vec N(\vec x)$.
+As the mixed B-splines~$\vec B(\vec x)$ are not globally~$C^1$ continuous on the considered semi-structured quadrilateral mesh, we examine only the finite element convergence using the~$C^1$ continuous SB-splines~$\vec N(\vec x)$.
 Figure~\ref{fig:2dBiharmonicSquare} shows that the SB-splines~$\vec N(\vec x)$ are optimally convergent for the biharmonic problem provided that a minimum of~$n_{gp} = 2 \times 2$ is used for the quadrature.
 However, note that the relative~$H^2$-seminorm of error is improved using~$n_{gp}= 3 \times 3$.

 In addition to the convergence rate, we examine the finite element solution~$u^h(\vec x)$ for the biharmonic problem qualitatively.
 Figure~\ref{fig:2dBiharmonicSquareWarp} shows the finite element solution~$u^h(\vec x)$ and its first and second partial derivatives with respect to~$x_1$ for the initial coarse mesh.
 Since the SB-splines~$\vec N(\vec x)$ are globally~$C^1$ continuous, both the finite element solution~$u^h(\vec x)$ and its first partial derivative with respect to~$x_1$ are continuous as visible in Figures~\ref{fig:2dBiharmonicField} and~\ref{fig:2dBiharmonicFirstDerivative}, respectively.
 Furthermore, as known the spatial derivatives of~$u^h(\vec x)$ often exhibit short-wavelength oscillations near the extraordinary vertices.
 Similarly, we observe such oscillations specifically for the second spatial derivatives in the blending domain~$\Omega_Q$ as shown in Figure~\ref{fig:2dBiharmonicSecondDerivative}.
 However, there is no oscillation in the~$1$-neighbourhood of the extraordinary vertices.